Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/04-communicating-data.md

 {: .callout}

 Derived data types are data structures which you define, built using the basic MPI data types.
-These derived types are sort of analogous to defining structures or type definitions in C. They're often helpful to use when you want to group together similar data together and send in a single send/receive operation, or when you need to communicate non-contiguous data such as "vectors" or sub-arrays of an array.
-Derived data types will be covered in far more detail in a later episode.
+These derived types are analogous to defining structures or type definitions in C. They're most often helpful to group together similar data to send/receive the data in a single communication, or when you need to communicate non-contiguous data such as "vectors" or sub-arrays of an array.
+This will be covered in the [Advanced Communication Techniques](dirac-intro-to-mpi-advanced-communication) episode.